There is a strong tradition of community care at The LJS, which extends beyond the congregation.

 For more information, or to ask about volunteering, please click here.

-Materials for SFM members, click here.
+Materials for group participants and their families, click here.

 A glimpse at a SFM session [5mins]

 From 13.30-16.30 on the fourth Wednesday of each month.
 Just come along – no need to book.
 Soup on arrival then a DVD (film classics, musicals, etc) followed by a delicious tea including home-made coffee ice-cream.
 Donation of £2.